nicehash/excavator/amd/README.md

 Excavator supports hardware acceleration for daggerhashimoto/Ethash- and Equihash-based coins, such as Ethereum and Zcash.
 In order to enable it, you need to **run the miner as administrator** as excavator needs to access the graphics card directly.
-Furthermore, **driver signature enforcement needs to be disabled** on Windows 10 for the time being.
-You can deactivate it either at startup or by running the following .bat file:

-    turn-driver-signature-enforcement-off.bat

-Please note that you need administrator privileges to do so and a restart is required after executing the .bat file.
-The second requirement will be removed for the next stable version.
-Lastly, for the initial run, it is very important to **reset the graphics card to stock settings, including the BIOS.**
+Furthermore,  for the initial run, it is very important to **reset the graphics card to the stock settings, including the BIOS.**

 If everything goes well, you should see the following message: